mikey07x-7/Talk-with-PDF/README.md

 ## Overview
 A starter project that lets users upload a PDF, embeds its text using sentence-transformers, stores embeddings in FAISS, and lets users ask questions.
-Uses Ollama (llama3) or GPT4All for local LLM responses.
+Use Groq API llama.

 This package includes a simple React frontend and a FastAPI backend with a streaming-friendly endpoint.